LambdaSharp/LambdaSharpTool/Bootstrap/ReadMe.md

 |`RegistrationTableReadCapacity`|Provisioned read capacity for registrations table|1|
 |`RegistrationTableWriteCapacity`|Provisioned write capacity for registrations table|1|

-## For λ# Contributors: Installing λ# Tool from GitHub
+## For λ# Contributors: Installing λ# from GitHub

-The λ# tool is distributed as [GitHub repository](https://github.com/LambdaSharp/LambdaSharpTool).
-Switch to your preferred folder for Git projects and create a clone of the λ# tool.
+λ# is distributed as [GitHub repository](https://github.com/LambdaSharp/LambdaSharpTool).
+Switch to your preferred folder for Git projects and create a clone of the λ# repository.

 __Using Powershell/Bash:__
 ```bash
 git clone https://github.com/LambdaSharp/LambdaSharpTool.git
 ```

 Define the `LAMBDASHARP` environment variable to point to the folder of the `LambdaSharpTool` clone.
-Furthermore, define `lash` as an alias to invoke the λ# tool.
-The following script assumes the λ# tool was cloned into the `/Repos/LambdaSharpTool` directory.
+Furthermore, define `lash` as an alias to invoke the λ# CLI.
+The following script assumes λ# was cloned into the `/Repos/LambdaSharpTool` directory.

 __Using PowerShell:__
 ```powershell